th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/links.md

 - RabbitMQ - message broker for asynchronous messaging;

-- gRPC - for specifying rooting calls.
+- gRPC - for specifying routing calls.

 For each of the connection type there is a separate option in configuration: